 The type of running I do (multi-hundred miles on 95% asphalt, 5% gravel) is a bit unusual.
 I needed a fairly lightweight, comfortable running shoe with breathable uppers, reasonable cushioning, and hard rubber lugs than can take a punch from a sharp piece of gravel on a back road.
 Ideally, that would come in a single shoe.
 During my initial research, I narrowed my choices down to the Topo Ultrafly and the Inov-8 Roadclaw.
 The Roadclaw had a bigger toe box; interestingly, unlike Altras, the toe box room is vertical, not spread out like clown shoes.
 Also, the Roadclaws felt a bit more cushioned on the uppers, and since I was concerned about chafing, I went with the Roadclaws.
 I loved them so much that when I packed my 8 pairs of shoes for my run across Iowa, I ended up wearing the same pair of Roadclaws all 339 miles across the state.
 The manufacturing quality is fantastic.
 As you might expect, I value durability.
 And the nice thing about Roadclaws is that at least for now, they seem to be a bit of an undiscovered wonder, so they’re not overpriced.

 Brooks Transcend running shoes.
-(See photo above) To borrow a meme from The Most Interesting Man in the World, “I don’t always switch running shoe brands, but when I do…” I have to admit, I think I kind of get why people like Hokas.
+(See photo above; NOTE: These are now called Brooks Glycerin GTS.)
+To borrow a meme from The Most Interesting Man in the World, “I don’t always switch running shoe brands, but when I do…” I have to admit, I think I kind of get why people like Hokas.
 They have a wide variety of shoes that are very cushioned both in the upper and the soles.
-I’ve tried them, and they’re so cushioned that my feet get hot and my ankles tend to roll on the super-thick soles.
-To me, the Brooks Transcend is the answer to what Hoka was trying to accomplish — a super-comfy shoe that you can still run in when your feet hurt like hell from running the last 40 miles on blisters.
+I’ve tried them, but they’re so cushioned that my feet get hot and my ankles tend to roll on the super-thick soles.
+To me, the Brooks Transcend is the answer to what Hoka was trying to accomplish — a super-comfy shoe that you can still run in when your feet hurt like hell from running the last 40 miles.
 I bought three pairs, each a size larger than the last, and when I know I have only 50 miles to go in a multi-hundred mile road race and I feel like I am running on stumps, I switch to my Transcends.
 They’re also my go-to shoe for the long ride back from the finish line.